A Guide for New Members of the Profession

-Below are links to the guidelines for prospective contributors posted on websites of representative American classics journals.
+Below are links (valid as of summer 2018) to the guidelines for prospective contributors posted on websites of representative American classics journals.
 We have tried to make the list as up-to-date and comprehensive as possible; do inform us of additions and corrections.
 Thank you!

 American Journal of Archaeology

 Transactions of the American Philological Association

 From preface, text, and notes, a reader not familiar with the book's topic should be able to reconstruct the "history of the question," the antecedents of and influences on the author's approach.